-If that’s not enough, the S63 and S65 AMG models offer enough grunt to rival the Continental GT V8 S and GT Speed respectively, but opt for a car with those three famous letters on its boot and you will have to pay for the privilege – that’s why our pick of the range is the quick, comfortable and refined S500 Coupe.
+In fact, the AMG S63 and AMG S65 models offer enough grunt to rival the Continental GT V8 S and GT Speed respectively - but opt for a car with those three famous AMG letters on the boot and you'll be looking at a six-figure price tag, which some people will struggle to justify.

 Engines, performance and drive

 The S-Class Coupe is lower and shorter than the S-Class on which it's based, and as a result it’s sharper to drive.
 Fortunately it retains the incredible comfort of the saloon and takes it to another level with some groundbreaking technology never seen before on a production car.

 We’ve already mentioned the Curve Tilt Function, and it's a development of the Magic Body Control that debuted on the saloon.
 It uses cameras to scan the road ahead for undulations, then primes the suspension to neutralise any bobbing effects and smooth the ride out.

 The upgraded system can now see bends too, and it loads the suspension so as to actually lean the car into the corner, just like a motorcycle does.
 The idea is not to increase cornering speeds but to enhance comfort, so rather than rolling to the outside of your seat in a bend, you are pushed down into it, like on a roller coaster.

 The Curve Tilt Function comes as standard on the AMG models, but is an option on the S560.
 You activate it by pushing the air-suspension button twice.
 The sensation is a bit odd at first, but after a while you start to appreciate it.
 And combined with the Magic Body Control, it gives the sensation you are flying centimetres above the road.

 Really, though, this technology is merely the icing on the cake, because even with the standard-fit air suspension the ride is so good you feel as though you are floating, funnily enough, on a cushion of air.